diegodagm05/ALi_compiler/README.md

     // You can also declare variables inside of a function var a : int;
     a = 10 * paramX;
-    // return type functions should return a value return a;
+    // Return type functions must return a value
+    // The type of the value must match the function signature return a;
 }